Fully Discrete Pointwise Smoothing Error Estimates for Measure Valued Initial Data: Parabolic smoothing

 \end{corr} For sufficiently many time steps, applying Lemma~\ref{lemma: homogeneous smoothing dG_r fully discrete} iteratively, we have the following result. \begin{lemma} Let $v_k \in \Xkr$ and $v_{kh} \in \Xkhs$ be the semidiscrete and fully discrete solutions of \eqref{eq:semidiscrete_heat_measuredata} and \eqref{eq:fully discrete heat}, respectively, with $v_0\in L^2(\Omega)$.
 Then, for any $m \in \{1,2,\dots M\}$, any $l \le m$, there hold

 and

 provided $k \le \frac{t_m}{l+1}$. \end{lemma} Using the continuous \eqref{eq:Gagliardo-Nirenberg_Omega} and the discrete version of the Gagliardo-Nirenberg inequality, namely

-which for example was established for smooth domains in \cite[Lemma 3.3]{HansboA_2002a}, but the proof is valid for convex domains as well, we immediately obtain the following smoothing result. \begin{corr} Under the assumption of Lemma \ref{lemma: homogeneous smoothing dG_r fully discrete} for all $m=2,3,\dots, M$, we have
+which for example was established for smooth domains in \cite[Lemma 3.3]{HansboA_2002a}, but the proof is valid for convex domains as well, we immediately obtain the following smoothing result. \begin{corr} Under the assumptions of Lemmas \ref{lemm:linfty_l2_stability} and \ref{lemma: homogeneous smoothing dG_r fully discrete} for all $m=1,2,...,M$, we have

 \end{corr} Similarly to the continuous case, using a duality argument, the above smoothing results can be extended to $v_0\in \M(\Om)$.